 - The monitoring feature is not available

 Embraces Blue’s popular circuit and two-capsule design, Blue Snowball USB helps you record professional studio-quality performance, be it vocals or instruments.

-Equipped with USB connection, you can easily plug and play to either Mac or PC without any driver installation required.
-It comes with three switchable polar pattern modes — cardioid mode, cardioid mode with -10dB pad and omnidirectional mode.
+Equipped with a USB connection, you can easily plug and play to either Mac or PC without any driver installation required.
+It comes with three switchable polar pattern modes — cardioid mode, cardioid mode with -10dB pad, and omnidirectional mode.

 Cardioid mode, that delivers rich, full-bodied sound, since the noise from the background is easily eliminated by this polar pattern.
 The cardioid mode with -10 dB PAD works almost the same as the first, but with -10 dB attenuation to capture high-fidelity recordings.